 Typically, this is a technique done 100% in camera, and can be achieved by choosing the proper camera and lens settings and by composing the shot a certain way.
 This look is known as shallow depth of field.

 The primary factors which determine depth of field in a photo are aperture, focal length, and distance.
-In addition, the photographer can blur the background during post-production in Photoshop, but caution should be given when using this method to not make it look noticeably fake.
+In addition, the photographer can blur the background during post-production in

 What Is Depth Of Field?